amygao9/Spendrs/README.md

 **Admin View**
 - https://spendrs.herokuapp.com/admin
  - The admin view allows the admin to view user profiles, their account information as well as delete users accounts from the site.

+ ## User Authentication
+ **JWT**
+ - We are currently using JWTs to provide user authentication.
+These JWTs are generated from the backend and returned when the user logs in or signs up.
+We use a custom axios client with interceptors that provide the JWT to protected routes in the header.
+This JWT is checked on every page to make sure it is valid.
+If it is invalid or expired, the user is logged out.
+ **Cookies**
+ - We are using cookies to store the JWTs.
+The cookies are initially stored on log in and removed on log out or when the JWT is invalid and expires.

+ ## Usage
+ The user with the username, password user is already prepopulated with data.
+This user can be used to demonstrate the a normal user for the application.
+The user is also following some other users to demonstrate the different features and views above.

+ The admin user with the username and password admin is set up.
+When logging in, you have a view of all of the users as well as specific data about each user.
+The admin can also choose to view profile or delete the user.

+ You can also create a new account to see what a new account looks with no data.
+Click create a new account on the login screen to do so.

+ ## API
+ API documentation can be found in API.md in the same level as this README.md

 ## Notable Third Party Libraries Used in Phase 1